hynek/structlog/docs/loggers.rst

    :language: pycon
    :start-after: wrap_dict(dict)

+The convenience of having a thread local context comes at a price though:

 .. warning::

-   The convenience of having a thread local context comes at a price:

-   You have have to remember to re-initialize your thread local context at the start of each request using ``new()`` (instead of ``bind()``) so in case your application container reuses threads you don't start a new request with the context still filled with data from the last one.
+   If you can't rule out that your application re-uses threads, you have have to remember to re-initialize your thread local context at the start of each request using ``new()`` (instead of ``bind()``) so you don't start a new request with the context still filled with data from the last one.

 This all may sound a bit confusing at first but the :ref:`Flask example <flask-example>` illustrates how simple and elegant this works in practice.